-In order to find out about IVDD in UK Dachshunds, the Dachshund Breed Council has carried out health surveys involving over 4000 dogs.
+In order to find out about IVDD in UK Dachshunds, the Dachshund Breed Council has carried out health surveys involving over 6000 dogs.
 We can use the results to identify how common (prevalent) back disease is in our breed.
-Our data is consistent with peer-reviewed research carried out around the world.
+Our results are consistent with peer-reviewed research carried out around the world.

 The data shows that, typically, 1 in 4 Dachshunds will suffer some degree of back disease during their lifetime.
 This figure is about 10-12 times higher than would be expected in the general population of dogs.